 The opposition has been boycotting parliament since an election last year.
 An agreement brokered by the European Union in recent months had called for the government to call a new parliamentary election if Georgian Dream were to win less than 43% of Saturday’s local vote.

-That agreement had already unravelled after the ruling party pulled out, but political analysts had said a failure by Georgian Dream to beat the threshold could have inspired more demonstrations by the opposition.
+That agreement collapsed after the ruling party pulled out, but political analysts say the vote could still trigger protests if Georgian Dream fails to reach the threshold and declines to call the snap parliamentary election.

-> Georgia’s domestic politics have been dominated for decades by accusations of Russian meddling in its affairs.
+Georgia’s domestic politics have been dominated for decades by accusations of Russian meddling in its affairs.
 Saakashvili was president in 2008, when Russia launched a military intervention.
-The Kremlin said on Friday that questions about Saakashvili’s arrest were outside its competence.
+The Kremlin said on Friday questions about the Georgian former President’s arrest were outside its competence.